The Great List of Arena Cards (Current count: 19 Arenas)

 During the Power Up phase, if you are able to search for Aces you may search for one more Ace than normal.
 (This includes both Aces from discarding sets and from chain combos, but you can only get one additional Ace per turn this way.)

 Inverse Arena by @Zqxx

 Attacks beat Blocks and Dodges, Blocks and Dodges beat Throws, and Throws beat Attacks.
 (Jokers still beat Attacks and Throws and lose to Blocks and Dodges.)

 Liar's Lair by @Zqxx

 During the draw phase, each player declares Attack, Throw, Block, or Dodge.
-If a player combat-reveals the option they declared, they immediately draw a card.
-(The player with the highest life declares first.)
+If a player wins combat with the option they declared, they immediately draw a card.
+(The player with higher life declares first.)

 Trust no one.